 SeaBear Smokehouse ships its famous seafood nationwide on Goldbelly!
 The largest flatfish in the sea, halibut are individually caught by hook and line along the continental shelf of the Pacific Northwest at icy cold depths of 900’ or more.
 The result is a lean, light whitefish with sweet, delicate flavor, perfectly firm texture, and pure snow-white flesh.
 Halibut will hold its shape and texture whether baked, broiled, grilled, poached, or steamed, and its flavor works equally well with bold sauces or a simple spritz of lemon.
 These Lighter Meal Cuts provide an approximately 1/4 lb portion.

-Fisherman Tom Savidge and his wife Marie began smoking wild salmon in their backyard smokehouse and selling it to local taverns in Anacortes, Washington in 1957.
-The fish gained massive popularity and SeaBear Smokehouse was established.
-Today, SeaBear Smokehouse remains true to their roots, serving sustainable seafood handcrafted in small batches from the Pacific Northwest.
+In 1957, fisherman Tom Savidge and his wife Marie began smoking wild salmon in their backyard smokehouse and selling it to local taverns in Anacortes, Washington.
+The fish gained massive popularity and SeaBear Smokehouse was born.
+Now, more than half a century later, SeaBear Smokehouse remains true to their roots serving sustainable seafood handcrafted in small batches from the Pacific Northwest.